We’ve eaten soup in dozens of countries around the globe. Grab a spoon and slurp away as we reveal our picks for the 45 best soups in the world.

 It was a good move.
 While we can’t picture ourselves in a restaurant saying “I’ll have the “Chicken with Noodles Soup,” we’ve ordered Chicken Noodle Soup many a time.
 The old name just doesn’t roll off the tongue the same way.

-→ Click here to buy cans of Campbell’s Condensed Chicken Noodle Soup to eat at home.
+Buy cans of Campbell’s Condensed Chicken Noodle Soup from Amazon to eat at home.

 12. Šaltibarščiai (Lithuania)